HOW MANY DAIWA SCHOLARS ARE SELECTED?

 WHO SHOULD BE MY THREE REFEREES?

 If you are a student or a recent graduate, then your references should come from your academic tutors.
-If you graduated some years ago or have relevant professional experience, then it is advisable to obtain a reference from your supervisor or line manager, and at least one academic reference.
+If you graduated some years ago or have relevant professional experience, then it is advisable to obtain a reference from your supervisor or line manager, and two academic references.
 Your referees should not include relatives or purely personal friends.
 The references are a vital part of the application and should come from people who know you and your work in an official capacity.

 IS THERE A WORD LIMIT OR FORMAT FOR THE REFERENCE LETTERS AND WHERE SHOULD THEY BE SENT?